-- 1. Press 🔂. - Touch PHONE, or press [₩]^ζ on the steering wheel without OnStar. - 3.
-Touch Search Device. - Touch the desired device to pair on the searched list screen. - 5.
-Touch Yes on the pop-up screen of the Bluetooth device and infotainment system. - When the Bluetooth device and infotainment system are successfully paired, the phone screen is displayed on the infotainment system.
+- 1. Press 1. - Touch Phone, press Son the center stack, or press P / w on the steering wheel without OnStar. - 3.
+Touch Search Device. - Touch the desired device to pair on the searched list screen. - Touch Yes on the pop-up screen of the Bluetooth device and infotainment system. - When the Bluetooth device and infotainment system are successfully paired, the phone screen is displayed on the infotainment system.